jeremytammik/tbc/a/2006_threads_geo_equal.md

 For completeness, the inequality operator is simply the negation of the equality operator.
 Two GeometryObjects that internally hold null pointers to Revit-internal objects are considered equal when compared with operator ==.

-I think this behavior could be considered reasonable, if we update the documentation to reflect the actual behavior.
+I think this behaviour could be considered reasonable, if we update the documentation to reflect the actual behaviour.

 Also, as noted, it may not make sense to override Object.Equals at all.